Pakas342/my-nvim-config/README.md

 # This is my personal nvim config, built on the amazing work by Kickstart.nvim contributors.
-Thanks for this beautiful gift!
+Thanks for this!

 ## kickstart.nvim